CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 10. The last step for resolving a merge confict is to commit your changes.
 Follow the same pattern as before.
 Running `git status` will show you that you have an unresolved merge conflict.
 Just as before, run `git add dryville_story.md` to stage your changed file.
 Then commit by running `git commit -m "resolve merge conflict"`.
 11. Now, when you run `git status` you will see that you don't have any changes to commit (but your branch is still ahead of `origin/main` - which is fine and will be addressed next).

 You successfully resolved a conflict!
-Close this issue and move on to the next one.
+Continue the course in the next section.

 </details>